General Data Protection Regulation Explained

 It is important to note, where organisations have a legitimate purpose for the collection, use, sharing and storage of data these will therefore overrule individual’s rights and processing can continue.

-Subject access requests (SAR)
+Subject access requests (SAR) and Freedom of information (FOI) requests

 Reporting a Data Breach